 The pharmacologic properties of ZOLADEX and its mode of administration make accidental or intentional overdosage unlikely.
 There is no experience of overdosage from clinical trials.
 Animal studies indicate that no increased pharmacologic effect occurred at higher doses or more frequent administration.
-Subcutaneous doses of the drug as high as 1 mg/kg/day in rats and dogs did not produce any nonendocrine related sequelae; this dose is greater than 400 times that proposed for human use.
+Subcutaneous doses of the drug as high as 1 mg/kg/day in rats and dogs did not produce any nonendocrine related sequelae; this dose is up to 250 times the estimated human daily dose based on the body surface area.
 If overdosage occurs, it should be managed symptomatically.

-A report of an anaphylactic reaction to synthetic GnRH (Factrel) has been reported in the medical literature.
-ZOLADEX is contraindicated in those patients who have a known hypersensitivity to LHRH, LHRH agonist analogues or any of the components in ZOLADEX.
+Anaphylactic reactions to ZOLADEX have been reported in the medical literature.
+ZOLADEX is contraindicated in those patients who have a known hypersensitivity to GnRH, GnRH agonist analogues or any of the components in ZOLADEX [see WARNINGS AND PRECAUTIONS].

 Additional Zoladex 10.8 mg Information

 Zoladex 10.8 mg - User Reviews

 Now you can gain knowledge and insight about a drug treatment with Patient Discussions.

 Report Problems to the Food and Drug Administration